bambrozio/academic-corner/dit/MScDataAnalytics/dataMining/README.md

 ## Lecture 1 - 18/09/2018

 - Data Mining:
-    - Dataprocessingusingsophisticateddatasearchcapabilitiesandstatisticalalgorithmstodiscoverpatternsandcorrelationsinlarge preexisting databases; a way to discover new meaning in data.
+    - Data processing using sophisticated data search capabilities and statistical algorithms to discover patterns and correlations in large preexisting databases; a way to discover new meaning in data.
     - The process of extracting patterns from data.
 It is commonly used in a wide range of profiling practices, such as marketing, surveillance, fraud detection and scientific discovery.
     - A technique for searching large-scale databases for patterns.
     - The process of identifying and extracting patterns from data, particularly from very large and/or complex sets of data.